Samir-Nepali/project2_retailsales_sql/README.md

 3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
 4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.

+## Conclusion

+This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
+The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.

 ## Reports

 - **Sales Summary**:A detailed report summarizing total sales, customer demographics, and category performance.